Wesleyan-Media-Project/ad_tone/README.md

 Second, we have ad tone constructed, which utilizes results from the mention-based classification, as well as results from [ABSA](https://github.com/Wesleyan-Media-Project/ABSA/tree/main) and [race of focus](https://github.com/Wesleyan-Media-Project/race_of_focus/tree/main) repos to code ads as 'contrast, 'promote' or 'attack'.
 To visualize our decision-making process for ad-tone constructed, consult this diagram.
 Also see below for more details.

+Data output by the scripts is in the format ad_id,ad_tone.
+An example row looks like `x1949505221867086,Promote`.

 ![Diagram showing the process by which ad tone constructed is gotten](ad_tone_chart.png)

 This repo contains eight R scripts, three that deal with ad tone constructed and five that deal with ad tone mention-based.
 Of the five scripts related to ad tone mention-based, scripts related to non-2022 data are in a folder called ["ad_tone_mentionbased"](https://github.com/Wesleyan-Media-Project/ad_tone/tree/main/ad_tone_mentionbased).
 The scripts that are related to Facebook and Google 2022 are in another folder called ["ad_tone_mentionbased_2022"](https://github.com/Wesleyan-Media-Project/ad_tone/tree/main/ad_tone_mentionbased_2022).
 Thus, if you only want to work on the 2022 data, you do not have to run anything in the ["ad_tone_mentionbased"](https://github.com/Wesleyan-Media-Project/ad_tone/tree/main/ad_tone_mentionbased) folder.